Redshift Security: Data Backups and Encryption Best Practices

 Enable Logs on Sensitive Data

 Monitoring is an important part of the ongoing effort in defending sensitive data inside Redshift.
 Monitoring can also help detect suspicious activity and respond in time to prevent a leak.
-In our next blog, we will share specific examples of data attacks.
+In our next blog, we’ll share specific examples of data attacks.

 Redshift supports two types of monitoring: